-The returned value is in degrees C with a resolution of 0.25 °C and is accurate to ± 0.5 °C. If there is an error during the measurement the returned value will be 1000.
+The returned value is in degrees C with a resolution of $0.25\,^{\circ}$ C and is accurate to $\pm 0.5\,^{\circ}$ C. If there is an error during the measurement the returned value will be 1000.

 The time required for the overall measurement is 200ms and the running program will halt for this period while the measurement is being made.
 This also means that interrupts will be disabled for this period.
-If you do not want this you can separately trigger the conversion using the TEMPR START command then later use the TEMPR() function to retrieve the temperature reading.
+If you do not want this you can separately trigger the conversion using the retrieve the temperature reading.
 The TEMPR() function will always wait if the sensor is still making the measurement.